 Ab Wheel (Wheel of Death):

 Remember the ab wheel?
-It became very popular in the 70’s and then people started getting injured with it.
-If you are weaker in the core, then I would focus on working on plank workouts.
+It became trendy in the ’70s, and then people started getting injured with it.
+So if you are weaker in the core, then I would focus on working on plank workouts.

-If you want to attempt the ab wheel, then I would start off with being on your knees.
-I have attached a video below, as I have not put one together but I will by March for you all:
+If you want to attempt the ab wheel, I will start with your knees.
+I have attached a video below, as I have not put one together, but I will by March for you all:

 Huh?
-Yes, chin ups are all about using your core and your own body weight.
+Yes, chin-ups are all about using your core and your body weight.

-What if you can do a chin up?
-Not a problem, I have started athletes with negative chin ups.
+What if you can do a chin-up?
+Not a problem; I have started athletes with negative chin-ups.
 For example, jump on to hold yourself and then gradually come down in 20 – 30 seconds movement.
 You want to lower yourself as slowly as possible.
-You can do 3 rounds of 5 in a row with a 1:00 in between.
+You can do three rounds of 5 in a row with a 1:00 in between.

 Those are my FRESH “Top Five Strength Exercises for Triathletes” for 2018.
 By adding strength to your program 2x a week/an hour a day, you will get faster, have a better final kick at the end of your race, prevent injuries, and decrease your body fat.

-Starting TODAY, you will be able to grab my ebook, “Rulon Rules: STrength Training & the Triathlete” for only .99 cents and then it will increase over the next three days!
-Make sure you grab your ebook TODAY!
-Click on my “Amazing” lululemon athletica tank top!
+Starting TODAY, you will be able to grab my ebook, “Rulon Rules: Strength Training & the Triathlete!”
+So make sure you grab your ebook TODAY!
+Then, click on my “Amazing” lululemon athletica tank top!